How To Make Your Crypto ICO Compliant with Security Rules Reg A+ & Reg D

 - You could absolutely issue under Reg D and sell under 144 A to QIBs.

-What is the benefit of a US-company offering an ICO?
+Benefit of a US-company offering an ICO

 - There are cases where companies would be better off doing conventional offering because of the nature of what the total would end up being.

 - It would end up being boring to the ICO community of current investors.

 - They will be better to do a traditional offering than an ICO because sometimes it just does not fit, it ends up being more expensive and more time-consuming.